 NCI Thesaurus Inferred.
 NCI Thesaurus Inferred (NCITInf) is an ontology that contains the direct relationships and inferred using ontology based on the NCI Thesaurus.
 This was generated from the EVS/Thesaurus document after running a reasoner.

 NCI Metathesaurus.
 NCI Metathesaurus is an ontology that contains the metadata related to terms within NCI Thesaurus.
 The NCI Metathesaurus uses the ‘has atom’ property to link an atom class entity between a NCI class and their metadata annotations.

 Currently, SRRO has specific term IDs from 5 different ontologies as part of the Ontology Design Pattern (ODP).This includes SRRO utilizes annotation terms from Web Ontology Language (owl:), Simple Knowledge Organization System (skos:), and Resource Description Format Schema (dfs:), and the SRRO itself.
 The SRRO contains new 61 new ontology IRIs related to these five knowledge graphs and populated with terms found on the Shared SI Service website.
-These ontologies are NCITInf, NCIM, GO, SRRO, and caDSR.
-Currently the Shared SI Service website contains 7 graphs; the five ontologies included in SRRO, the W3C Linked Data Platform Vocabulary, and a virtuoso schema.
+These ontologies are NCITInf, NCIM, GO, SRRO, and caDSR Currently the Shared SI Service website contains 7 graphs; the five ontologies included in SRRO, the W3C Linked Data Platform Vocabulary, and a virtuoso schema.
 We have standardized the different relationships in accordance to an Ontology Design Pattern (ODP).
 The primary definitions for these terms are included for rest of the document.
 An example of how a specific ontology or class following the ODP is shown as part of Figure 2.

 Figure 2.
 List of service RDF resources shown in SRRO as of September 27, 2024.
 Five resources are represented in SRRO, including NCIt inferred, caDSR, GO, NCIt, and SRRO.
 The SRRO used for the screenshot generation comes from the SRRO production version in GitHub si-schemas: https://github.com/NCI-Semantic-Infrastructure/si-schemas/blob/main/metadata-SI/production/srro-production.owl.